-Editing the Query
+Editing the Query in BI Publisher

 To activate the menus, you change the WHERE clause in the query for the report to use the bind variables.
 The value of a bind variable is the current menu choice.

 This is the format for the conditions of the WHERE clause: